 Junior will not use the desk that you lovingly researched, invested in, and set up for homework.
 Junior may not even do homework at the kitchen table like we used to do.

-Instead, it’s more likely that Junior will loaf around with a computer or an iPad in an unmade bed and look entirely unproductive doing so.
+Instead, it’s more likely that Junior will loaf around with a computer or an iPad or even a phone in an unmade bed and look entirely unproductive doing so.

 You will find this disturbing.